TonyJem/FavoriteBookApp/README.md

 <img src="/FavoriteBook-screens/screen02.png" width="25%"> <img src="/FavoriteBook-screens/screen04.png" width="25%">

-And the last section is for the _Save_ button.
+And the last, but not least, section is for the _Save_ button.
 <br>
 <br>